stanford-mast/reflex/README.md

 ReFlex is a software-based system that provides remote access to Flash with performance nearly identical to local Flash access.
 ReFlex closely integrates network and storage processing in a dataplane  kernel to achieve low latency and high throughput at low resource requirements.
 ReFlex uses a novel I/O scheduler to enforce tail latency and throughput service-level objectives (SLOs) for multiple clients sharing a remote Flash device.

+ReFlex is an extension of the [IX dataplace operating system](https://github.com/ix-project/ix).
+ReFlex uses Intel [DPDK](http://dpdk.org) for fast packet processing and Intel [SPDK](http://www.spdk.io) for high performance access to NVMe Flash.
+There are two implementations of ReFlex currently available: a kernel implementation and a userspace implementation.

+In the kernel implementation (available in the [master](https://github.com/stanford-mast/reflex/tree/master) branch), the ReFlex kernel runs as a guest OS in Linux and relies on the [Dune](https://github.com/project-dune/dune) kernel for memory management and direct access to hardware (e.g., NIC and NVMe Flash queues) from userspace applications.
+This is the original implementation of ReFlex, as presented in the [paper](https://web.stanford.edu/group/mast/cgi-bin/drupal/system/files/reflex_asplos17.pdf) published at ASPLOS'17.

+In the userspace implementation (available in the ([userspace](https://github.com/stanford-mast/reflex/tree/userspace) branch), network and storage processing is implemented in userspace and ReFlex uses the standard `igb_uio` module to bind a network device to a DPDK-provided network device driver.
+The userspace version of ReFlex does not require the Dune kernel module to be loaded.
+This means the userspace version of ReFlex is simpler to deploy.

-## Requirements
+## Requirements for kernel version of ReFlex

 ReFlex requires a NVMe Flash device and a [network interface card supported by Intel DPDK](http://dpdk.org/doc/nics).
 We have tested ReFlex with the Intel 82599 10GbE NIC.
 The driver is provided in `dp/drivers/ixgbe.c`.
 We have tested ReFlex with the following NVMe SSDs: Samsung PM1725 and Intel P3600.

 ReFlex is an extension of the [IX dataplane operating system](https://github.com/ix-project/ix) and thus inherits the dependencies described on the [IX requirements page](https://github.com/ix-project/ix/wiki/Requirements).
-In particular, ReFlex currently relies on [Dune](http://dune.scs.stanford.edu)  to provide direct access to hardware (such as NIC and NVMe queues) from userspace.
-ReFlex uses Intel [DPDK](http://dpdk.org) for fast packet processing and Intel  [SPDK](http://www.spdk.io) for high performance access to NVMe Flash.
-Currently, ReFlex has been successfully tested on Ubuntu 16.04 LTS with kernel 4.4.0.
+In particular, ReFlex currently relies on [Dune](https://github.com/project-dune/dune) to provide direct access to hardware (such as NIC and NVMe queues) from userspace.

+ReFlex has been successfully tested on Ubuntu 16.04 LTS with kernel 4.4.0.

 **Note:** ReFlex provides an efficient *dataplane* for remote access to Flash.
 To deploy ReFlex in a datacenter cluster, ReFlex should be combined with a control plane to manage Flash resources across machines and optimize the allocation of Flash IOPS and capacity.

 ## Setup Instructions

 There is currently no binary distribution of ReFlex.
 You will therefore need to compile the project from source, as described below.

 1. Obtain ReFlex source code and fetch dependencies: